 - Adding Secondary Data Source

 Tableau has a few operators as well.
-Operators are used to perform logical or mathematical manipulations.
-In tableau, these operators help creating calculated fields and formulae.
+Operators are used to performing logical or mathematical manipulations.
+In the tableau, these operators help to create calculated fields and formulae.

-You can also perform sorting on your data in Tableau using following two ways of sorting:
+You can also perform sorting on your data in Tableau using the following two ways of sorting: